MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/includes/unity-play-mode.md

 1. On the menu bar, select **Edit** > **Project Settings**.
 1. In the left-side column, under **XR Plug-in Management**, select **OpenXR**.
 1. In the **OpenXR** panel, ensure that you're in the **PC, Mac & Linux Standalone settings** tab.

     ![Screenshot of the PC, Mac & Linus Standalone tab in the OpenXR plugin window of Project Settings.](../images/025-standalone-tab.png)

 1. Under **OpenXR Feature Groups**, the three items in the left-side column are selectable.
 Make sure **All Features** is selected.

     ![Screenshot of the OpenXR Feature Groups section with All Features selected.](../images/026-all-features.png)

 1. To the right of **All Features**, select **Holographic Remoting for Play Mode** if it's not already selected.
 1. Close the **Project Settings** window.
-1. Select the **Play** button to start Play Mode.
+1. Select the Play button to enter Play Mode, and then view the app in your HoloLens.

+    > [!TIP]
-1. On your Hololens, click the start button for the Holographic Remoting Player app.
-To debug C# scripts in play mode, [attach Visual Studio to Unity](/visualstudio/gamedev/unity/get-started/using-visual-studio-tools-for-unity?pivots=windows).
+    > To debug C# scripts in play mode, [attach Visual Studio to Unity](/visualstudio/gamedev/unity/get-started/using-visual-studio-tools-for-unity?pivots=windows).

 # [Unity 2019/2020 + Windows XR Plugin](#tab/winxr)